 Here are some ways to get free Bitcoin or earn Bitcoin online, ranging from the conventional to the entrepreneurial, so you can play around with this digital currency.
 Getting free bitcoins online as the Bitcoin economy expands isn’t that hard, but you’ll have to dig through a lot of crap.
-Thus this useful guide to help you navigate the space and also give you some ideas on how you can earn Bitcoins fast online.
+Thus this useful guide to help you navigate the space and also give you some ideas on how you can earn Bitcoins online.
 I’ll keep this post updated, so bookmark it and return to it whenever you can.

 These methods that I outline here are not for investors who want to put 10% of their savings into Bitcoin.
 Instead, it is for the average internet user who wants to be a part of the Bitcoin economy and system and wants to find a better way to get free Bitcoins than sifting though tons of sites that may not deliver what they promise.

 As a general rule, it is probably more profitable if you just work offline, and convert your fiat currency into Bitcoin though an online exchange but since you’re here, I presume that’s not what you’re looking for.

 To get a technical/financial overview of how the Bitcoin system works, check out the resources in the Learn Section.

 Altcoins to Bitcoins/Bitcoins to Altcoins

 It’s sometimes profitable to do these trades to increase your holdings in one crypto-currency.
-For instance, if you go through Altcoin Faucets, or altcoin giveaways on the forums, you can get a decent number of different varieties of alt-coins.
+For instance, if you go through Altcoin Faucets, or altcoin giveaways on the forums, you can get a decent number of different varieties of cryptocurrencies.
 You can either keep them, or exchange them for Bitcoin.
 In order to trade these, you can use an exchange like Poloniex or Bittrex.
 If you don’t want to create yet another account at an exchange, you can convert altcoins instantaneously to Bitcoin (and vice versa) using ShapeShift or Changelly.
-There are plenty of new exchanges opening up as the number of altcoins goes through the roof, but please do be careful of these newer exchanges and don’t put a lot of money into them.
+There are plenty of new exchanges opening up as the number of cryptocurrencies goes through the roof, but please do be careful of these newer exchanges and don’t put a lot of money into them.

 1 mBTC = 0.001 BTC (milli BTC)